 Each child at Highfield has a reading diary which they take home each day to record their reading.
 We aim for all pupils to read at least five times a week.
 If pupils read at least five times at home then they are awarded with a reading point.

 When the class has earned 180 points then the class is rewarded with a fantastic treat!
 These treats have included having hot chocolate, bedtime stories and pyjamas in the classroom as well as making campfires.
 We pride ourselves for promoting a love of reading and that our children read regularly at home and in school.

 We believe in a ‘journey’ approach to writing.
 We start units by immersing pupils in a text which can involve real life experiences to build language and develop vocabulary.
 Pupils explore texts in different ways through reading and skill development, before crafting their own piece of writing.

 The use of high quality books within the English curriculum is at the heart of a school’s successful approach to engage and support children to become motivated and independent readers.
 If children enjoy reading, they read more frequently and become better readers.
 With high quality texts driving the literacy journey, we ensure that children study a range of rich texts during their time at Highfield.
-Take a look at our progression of texts across the school:

 How do we teach maths?

 The national curriculum for mathematics aims to ensure that all pupils:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.